eleanor-em/papervote/README.md

 ## Building
 1. Install `rustup` with the nightly toolchain using the installation script here: [download link](https://rustup.rs/).
  **Don't use a package manager to do this!**
     1. You'll need to select the custom installation settings to set it to use nightly.
-Otherwise, you can run `rustup install nightly` to switch to the right toolchain.
+Otherwise, you can run `rustup install nightly` to install the right toolchain, then `rustup default nightly` to set it as your default.
 1. Run `make`.
     1. You may need to install `libssl-dev` and `pkg-config` depending on the operating system.